Seanzy/Springboard/README.md

 11/5/20 - attempted a codewars kata today but had computer issues with too many python processes running in the background.
 Completed more Springboard work, traded, and worked on my trading programs.
 Need to get many things automated.

 11/6/20 - Spoke with mentor today.

+11/8/20 - Will start adding docstrings to my functions